Mental health is an integral part of overall good health. Help is available for all those that need it.

 Author: Sarah Palmer

-This feature is an editorial from the ‘Health and Beauty’ section in the latest issue of Marhaba – Issue 75, which comes out in August 2019.
+This feature is an editorial from the ‘Health and Beauty’ section in Marhaba Issue 75 (August 2019).

 Copyright © Marhaba Information Guide.
 Reproduction of material from Marhaba Information Guide’s book or website without written permission is strictly prohibited.
 Using Marhaba Information Guide’s material without authorisation constitutes as plagiarism as well as copyright infringement.